robertmc0/modules-test/modules/network/azure-firewalls/README.md

 This module performs the following

 - Creates Microsoft.Network azureFirewalls resource.
-- Enables forced tunneling if specified.
+- Optionally enables forced tunnelling.
-- Enables DNS proxy with customer DNS servers on firewall if specified.
+- Optionally associates the Azure Firewall to an existing firewall policy.
+- Optionally configures the Azure Firewall to an existing virtual hub.
-- Applies diagnostic settings.
+- Optionally configures diagnostic settings.
-- Applies a lock to the bastion host if the lock is specified.
+- Optionally enables a resource lock on the resource.

 ## Parameters